sastutorials/sastutorials.github.io/tutorials/basics_manip.md

 ![cont out](04/../../screenshots/04_basic_manip/cont_out.png)

+For more information and examples on the *contents procedure* click [here](https://documentation.sas.com/doc/en/pgmsascdc/9.4_3.5/proc/n1hqa4dk5tay0an15nrys1iwr5o2.htm).

 <a name="subsect2"></a>

 ## PROC PRINT

 Another useful thing to do when getting to know the dataset is to print out its raw data.
+We do so with the [**PRINT procedure**]:

 ```
 /* proc print */

 proc print data=work.terna16;
 run;
-proc print data=work.terna17;
-run;
-proc print data=work.terna18;
-run;
-proc print data=work.terna19;
-run;
-proc print data=work.terna20;
-run;
-proc print data=work.terna21;
-run;
 ```

-Again, the code repeats equally for all datasets.
-However, if you ran it, you would get the **entire dataset printed in the results tab**.

-We could scroll down to see every single row for each dataset, or we could just tell SAS to **print the top 10 and bottom 10 observations**.

-To do so, **copy** the following code:
+In the results tab you can see the whole dataset has been printed out.
+We could scroll down to see every single row of terna16, or we could just tell SAS to **print the top 10 and bottom 10 observations**, so as to have a broader and quicker look of it.
+Copy the following code:

 ```
 /* First 10 obs */